-Tender Option Bonds are special purpose trust investments that create leverage by borrowing primarily from money market funds to invest in high quality municipal bonds.
+Tender Option Bonds are special purpose trust investments that create leverage by borrowing primarily from money market funds or other cash-like investors to invest in high quality municipal bonds.
 Nuveen funds use Tender Option Bonds residual interests for portfolio management goals such as creating additional opportunistic exposure to a certain bond sector or part of the municipal bond yield curve, and/or to create long-term, strategic leverage exposure for the overall fund.

 A Tender Option Bond (TOB) is the common phrase for a security issued by a special purpose trust (a Tender Option Bond Trust) into which bonds are deposited, and which then issues two types of securities.
 One of the securities — the floating rate security1 — is typically sold to a money market fund that is only permitted to buy investments of high quality and short maturity.
 The other security — the inverse floating rate security2 — is retained by the Nuveen fund.
 Only some bonds will qualify or make business sense for this structure, generally bonds that satisfy money market fund investment requirements, i.e., SEC Rule 2a-7.

-Tender option bond trusts issue two securities
+Tender Option Bond trusts issue two securities

 1. Floating rate securities or “floaters”

-- Interest paid on floaters is usually a short-term weekly rate.
+- Interest paid on floaters is usually a short-term weekly rate

 2. Residual interest securities or “inverse floaters”